Dogwalker-kryt/Linux-Defender/README.md

 my own terminal based Antivirus for Linux

 **Warning**
-- the hole code is self made, but if i cant realy provide support! i can only fix issues of th code
+- the hole code is self made, but i cant realy provide support! i can only fix issues of the code
-- this is not an replace ment for an aktual Antivirus
+- this is not an replace ment for an actual Antivirus
 - use at your own risk

 **Funktions**